 This article deals with some of the most common treatments.
-Which ones your doctor recommends will depend on how severe your symptoms are.
+Which ones your doctor recommends will depend on how serious your symptoms are.

-These drugs relieve symptoms by relaxing the muscles in the lungs and making the air passages wider.
+These drugs relieve symptoms by relaxing the muscles in your lungs and making your air passages wider.
 Bronchodilators often use an inhaler (“puffer”).
-They also come in pill or liquid form, but these don’t work as well as an inhaler, and they have more side effects.
+They also come in pill or liquid form, but these don’t work as well as an inhaler, and they can have more side effects.

 There are short-acting and long-acting bronchodilators.
 The short-acting drugs work faster but don’t last as long.
 The long-acting ones don’t work as fast, but they last longer.
 If your emphysema symptoms are mild, your doctor may recommend you take short-acting bronchodilators during flare ups.
 As your symptoms get worse, you may have to take daily doses of long-acting bronchodilators.

 - Anticholinergics stop the muscles around your airways from tightening.
 They also make it easier to clear mucus from the lungs.

 Your doctor may prescribe short-acting beta-agonists only when you need them, to control your symptoms.
 They start working within 3 to 5 minutes and last 4 to 6 hours.
 But they may cause your heart to race.
 They can also cause shakiness and cramping in the hands, legs, and feet.
 These side effects can make you feel anxious.
 That, in turn, can make it harder for you to breathe.

 Short-acting anticholinergics start working in about 15 minutes and last 6 to 8 hours.
 Long-acting forms of these drugs can take about 20 minutes to work and last up to 24 hours.
 The most common side effects of these drugs are dry mouth and difficulty peeing.